 Our Company has a single-tier board of directors.
 The Board consists of nine directors, including eight non-executive directors and one executive director.
-The terms of our directors will expire at the AGM in 2020 (for Christophe Hidalgo, Arnaud Strasser and Ronaldo Iabrudi dos Santos Pereira); 2021 (for Silvio Genesini and Jean-Yves Haagen; and 2022 (for Bernard Oppetit, Eleazar de Carvalho Filho, Emmanuel Grenier, and Franck-Philippe Georgin).
+The terms of our directors will expire at the AGM in 2021 (for Silvio Genesini and Jean-Yves Haagen; 2022 (for Bernard Oppetit, Eleazar de Carvalho Filho and Emmanuel Grenier); and 2023 (for Josseline de Clausade, Christophe Hidalgo, Arnaud Strasser and Ronaldo labrudi dos Santos Pereira).
 Non-executive Directors are expected to serve three-year terms, although the internal rules for the Board and its committees (the "Board Rules") allow for other terms if proposed by the board of directors and approved by a resolution of our general meeting of shareholders.
 A director may be re-elected to serve for an unlimited number of terms.

 According to the terms of the Commitment Letter entered into between Casino and GPA, dated August 8, 2016 (the "CGP-GPA Commitment Letter"), Casino has granted GPA the right to designate one or more directors to the Board to ensure that the ratio of (a) non-independent members of the Board appointed by GPA divided by (b) the total number of non-independent members of the Board shall be at least equal to the economic interest of GPA in the ordinary shares of the Company, for as long as CGP continues to control Cnova.
-The current GPA's designated directors are Ronaldo Iabrudi dos Santos Pereira, Eleazar de Carvalho and Christophe Hidalgo.
+The current GPA's designated directors are Ronaldo labrudi dos Santos Pereira, Eleazar de Carvalho and Christophe Hidalgo.